ralyodio/bmr/README.md

 ### Development

 You must already have PyMessage server running locally with api enabled.
-Find your keys.date file and add the following lines to the [settings] section:
+Find your keys.date file and add the following lines to the `[bitmessagesettings]` section:

+    [bitmessagesettings]
+    #...other config options
     apienabled = true
     apiport = 8442
     apiinterface = 0.0.0.0